gened1125/spring2024/_modules/week-02.md

 -->

 Section
-: Section begins <!--this--> week!
+: Section begins this week!

 <!--
 : Introduction, purpose of section